 The Company's largest debt investments may vary from period to period as new debt investments are recorded and existing debt investments are repaid.
-The Company's five largest debt investments, at cost, represented 28% of total debt investments outstanding as of March 31, 2020 and December 31, 2019.
-No single debt investment represented more than 10% of the total debt investments as of March 31, 2020 and December 31, 2019.
+The Company's five largest debt investments, at cost, represented 25% and 28% of total debt investments outstanding as of June 30, 2020 and December 31, 2019, respectively.
+No single debt investment represented more than 10% of the total debt investments as of June 30, 2020 and December 31, 2019.
 Investment income, consisting of interest and fees, can fluctuate significantly upon repayment of large debt investments.
-Interest income from the five largest debt investments accounted for 28% and 26% of total interest and fee income on investments for the three months ended March 31, 2020 and 2019, respectively.
+Interest income from the five largest debt investments accounted for 26% and 27% of total interest and fee income on investments for the three months ended June 30, 2020 and 2019, respectively.
+Interest income from the five largest debt investments accounted for 24% and 28% of total interest and fee income on investments for the six months ended June 30, 2020 and 2019, respectively.